moliver28/research-handbook/content/handbook/solutions-architects/processes/commercial.md

 - If you produce a video and are requesting feedback, feel free to add it to the [Demo Jam](#commercial-demo-jam) agenda.
 An alternative is to record it and share it asynchronously in #cs_mm_sa slack channel for feedback.

-### Commercial Demo Jam

-With the continuous iteration and releases of GitLab, it's important to stay up to date on the newest capabilities while staying sharp on existing use-cases to best serve customers.
-The Commercial Demo Jam serves as a safe forum for the Commercial SA team to practice demoing features, discuss potential customer objections, and articulate value through storytelling.

-#### Structure

-- Demo Jams are hosted every two weeks and the Wheel of Names is used to randomly select a team member.
-- This is a 25 minute meeting with two presenters.
-- Each presentation has ~5 minutes to present and ~5 minutes for feedback/discussion.
-- List of all previous sessions (including links to recordings) can be found in [Commercial Demo Jam document](https://docs.google.com/document/d/1m-iZKHSnDOD1xfpbut1GkXJPnpHDFgxZCRm7HNtUf-E/edit)
-- Recordings are published to the [Solutions Architecture playlist](https://www.youtube.com/playlist?list=PL05JrBw4t0Ko87g05LlHroe7eLPzCPJUY) on GitLab Unfiltered.

 ### Commercial SA Win/Lost Retro

 Quarterly review of wins and losses to identify patterns and things we can do to keep winning, prevent losses, and improve GitLab as a product.
 Encourage everyone to try to add at least one thing.